A Divine Appointment

 “So do I. And I think you’re having one.”

-I told her about the dreams about praying for my patients and the people who have been healed including a couple of people with tumors.
+I told her about the dreams about praying for my patients and the people who had been healed including a couple of people with tumors.

 “So can I pray with you to be healed?”